-The 30", 36", 48" right-hand and both 60" W. ovens are equipped with two full extension glide racks and one standard tilt-proof rack.
+The 30", 36", 48" right-hand and both 60" W. ovens are equipped with three tilt-proof racks.
 The 18" left-hand oven is equipped with two standard tilt-proof racks.
 All ovens have six rack positions.
 Position 6 is the farthest from the oven bottom.
 Position 1 is the closest to the oven bottom.
 The racks can be easily removed and arranged at various levels.
 For best results with conventional baking, DO NOT use more than one rack at a time.
 It is also recommended, when using two racks, to bake with the racks in positions 2 and 4 or positions 3 and 5.